virginatlanticdevelopment/front-end-test/README.md

 `npm run start` to start serving the application.
 We are using [ParcelJS](https://parceljs.org/) to bundle to refer to their documentation for more details.

 `npm run test` to run the unit tests.
-We have provided one passing starter test already.
+We have provided some passing tests already.